franktranvantu/js-callback-functions/README.md

-In this section we'll create our own callback function and a function that will execute our callback.
+In this section we'll convert our function declaration in to an anonymous function.